alraiana/wichita-traffic-citations-analysis/README.md

 | Recall                  | 1.0     | All severe outcomes captured                      |
 | Precision               | 0.906   | High accuracy for severe predictions              |

-The high recall and precision along with the low AUC show that the model has a high skew towards the “severe” outcome.
+The high recall and precision, along with the low AUC, show that the model has a high skew towards the “severe” outcome.
 Future work would entail taking a deeper look into each category and attempting to improve the model from there.

 ## Dataset:
 The dataset used for this project was from the [Stanford Open Policing Project](https://openpolicing.stanford.edu/data/) site for Wichita, KS, and the .csv version was downloaded and used for this project.